by A.M. Broadous

 Bounce, Gain.
 Downy.

-My love language is simple and unchanged
+My love language has been simple

 since birth.
 I don’t take